jschnab/Symbiosis/PyMS_readme.md

 # PyMS
-Software for quantification of mycorrhizal fungus root colonization with graphical interface.
-PyMS allows you to generate a barplot + scatter plot representing median and individual data values and save it in various formats.
+Python for Mycorrhizal Symbiosis (PyMS) is a software for quantification of mycorrhizal fungus root colonization with graphical interface.
+PyMS allows you to generate a bar + scatter plot representing median and individual data values and save it in various image formats.
 In addition, PyMS allows you to perform statistical testing on your data to identify differences between groups.

 ## System requirements